ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Introduction

+\qboxheight{72pt} While there are examples of variational math problem generation \cite{GSM-Symbolic-Numeric-Variation, li2024neurosymbolic}, ASyMOB introduces three key contributions.
+First, it evaluates university-level symbolic mathematics - whereas other works remain confined to school-level math, mostly derived from GSM8K and MATH.
+Second, it introduces previously unexplored perturbation categories: `Symbolic' and `Equivalence' perturbations probe distinct robustness dimensions absent in prior work.
+Third, it focuses on mathematical reasoning rather than linguistic variation, in contrast to GSM-Symbolic \cite{GSM-Symbolic-Numeric-Variation}, whose perturbations primarily alter and measure textual phrasing.

-\qboxheight{72pt} Using ASyMOB, we evaluated the performance of leading open- and closed-weight LLMs, including general and mathematical models.
-Our results showcase the challenge perturbations pose to LLM symbolic math skills: the success rate on the unperturbed subset is 77\% (averaged over all tested models), vs. 33.4\% on the full ASyMOB benchmark.
-The most substantial drop in performance already happens for small perturbations, and is seen across all types (Figure \ref{fig:numall-noise-graph}).
+Using ASyMOB, we evaluated the performance of open- and closed-weight LLMs, including general and mathematical models.
+Perturbations significantly challenge LLMs' symbolic math skills, reducing the average model success rate from 74.6\% on the unperturbed subset to 46.8\% on the full ASyMOB benchmark.
+Even the simplest perturbations noticeably affect performance (Figure \ref{fig:numall-noise-graph}).

-Following reports on the effects of tool-use in math problem solving \cite{alphaevolve, mammoth, zhou2024solving, openai2025o3o4mini, mario, ToRA, MathPrompter, funsearch, OccamLLM}, we tested code-integrated LLMs with and without code execution (Figure \ref{fig:numall-noise-graph} left).
-Tool use boosts performance in weaker models, but surprisingly has no effect on frontier ones.
+Following the extensive investigation of tool use in math problem solving \cite{alphaevolve, mammoth, zhou2024solving, openai2025o3o4mini, mario, ToRA, MathPrompter, funsearch, OccamLLM, PAL, zhang2025aflow}, we tested code-integrated LLMs both with and without code execution (Figure \ref{fig:numall-noise-graph} left) - measuring the effect of tool use in the new context of purely symbolic math challenges.
+Tool use boosts performance in weaker models, but surprisingly has no effect on advanced ones.

-Some perturbed variants in ASyMOB proved impossible for the CAS we tested (Mathematica \cite{Mathematica}, WolframAlpha \cite{WolframAlpha}, SymPy \cite{SymPy}), yet certain LLMs managed to solve them (section \ref{subsection-CAS-Limits}).
-Moreover, we present an example where pure CAS and pure LLM approaches fail, yet their combination successfully solves the challenge - leveraging the complementary strengths of each system.
+Some perturbed variants in ASyMOB proved impossible for the CAS we tested - Mathematica, WolframAlpha and SymPy \cite{Mathematica, WolframAlpha, SymPy} - yet certain LLMs managed to solve them (section \ref{subsection-CAS-Limits}).
+Moreover, we present an example where pure CAS and pure LLM approaches fail, yet their combination successfully solves the challenge, leveraging the complementary strengths of each system.